DMacMakes/dmacdocs/content/en/torrens/aac202/assessments/index.md

 {{< alert title="Your task: Creating a bust from an existing 2D concept" color= "primary" >}}

-1. Select one of the heads you _didn't_ already sculpt.
+1. Select one of the heads you _didn't_ already sculpt (concept art below)
 2. Using the provided base mesh and what you've learned in your first attempt plus your week 3 ZBrush class (polypaint, merging, dynamesh), sculpt a high quality, polypainted 3D model of the character.
 3. Using the ZBrush photoshop export plugin, send render layers to photoshop and composite a _beauty render_
 {{< /alert >}}